UNISON is working to ensure that staff are paid properly and treated fairly, and that colleges operate safely in 2021/22.

 We know that many staff will be worried and anxious during this time, and UNISON is doing everything it can to uphold your rights at work, guarantee your financial position and safeguard your health.

 UNISON has produced some FAQs setting out the latest advice for college staff working in England and Wales.
-They cover pay, operational issues, health and safety, home working and Easter working.

-For more general information about your rights at work during this health emergency please visit our dedicated web page.
+For general information about your rights at work during this health emergency please visit our dedicated web page.